 This course offers a comparative look at the aesthetic, formal, rhetorical, and social conventions of literature and film.
 Students examine the complex relationship that has evolved between word and image through the multiple ways literature and film have modified one another since film's invention.
 Cross-listed with HUM 2286.
-Prerequisite: ENG 1001 Composition I times to present.
+Prerequisite: ENG 1001 Composition I

+ENG 2926 African-American Literature

+This course focuses on some of the most important works of African-American literature from colonial times to present.
 The novels, plays, and poetry of African- Americans are read and discussed.
 Prerequisite: ENG 1001 Composition I.

-ENG 2926 African-American Literature 3 credits, GE: Humanities

-This course focuses on some of the most important works of African-American literature from colonial

-ENG 2933 Women in Literature 3 credits, GE: Humanities
+ENG 2933 Women in Literature